leonardomateo/churchapp/Reports_progress.md

 - Share templates with other admins
 - Quickly load templates to reproduce reports
 - Manage saved templates (edit, delete, toggle sharing)
-- **Toggle between table and chart views**
+- Toggle between table and chart views
-- **Visualize data with pie, doughnut, and bar charts**
+- Visualize data with pie, doughnut, and bar charts
-- **View aggregated data (counts, sums, averages)**
+- View aggregated data (counts, sums, averages)
-- **See summary statistics for chart data**
+- See summary statistics for chart data
+- **Select which columns to display in the report**
+- **View aggregate statistics (sum, avg, min, max) in table footer**
+- **Compare data between two time periods**
+- **Use preset date ranges for quick comparisons**
+- **See color-coded change indicators and percentages**

-The foundation is solid and extensible, making it easy to add new resources and continue with advanced features in subsequent phases.
+The foundation is solid and extensible, making it easy to add new resources and continue with scheduled reports in subsequent phases.